TheDaniel3131/test_some_ips/README.md

 # test_some_ips
 ### Use Batch Script &amp; Shell Script to test pings of websites' IP addresses. <br />
 To view popular website IP address, you can use "nslookup [example.com]".
+Grab those IP addresses and put them in scripts and run! <br />
-You can customize how many websites to ping you want!
+You can customize as many websites as you want to ping connections!
 <br/>

 ## How to Run?